 This year’s impressive entourage of experts includes leaders hailing from Johnson & Wales University and The Culinary Institute of America, all of whom will share their expertise and oversee a variety of workshop demonstrations and sessions.
 As always, the Tastes of the World Chef Culinary Conference will culminate with an ACF-sanctioned team competition, a favorite year after year.

-We invite you to join us as we explore this year’s theme, The Future of Food, Power of the Chef.
+We invite you to join us as we explore this year’s theme, Food is Medicine, Food is Love.
 Learn with us, explore the flavors that will to define campus dining, and add your input for how we should approach the dining experience now and well into the future.
 Full-program attendees will receive 3-4 UMass Continuing Ed credits and 28-30 ACF credits.

-Attendance is limited to 300 participants including chefs, managers, manufacturers, farmers, media, and the like, so mark your calendar and register early, as many of the events will sell out as the Spring approaches.
+Attendance is limited to 350 participants including chefs, managers, manufacturers, farmers, media, and the like, so mark your calendar and register early, as many of the events will sell out as the spring approaches.

 Please visit this site often as it will be updated regularly.
 Mark your calendar and plan to register early, as many of the events become “sold out” as time approaches the conference date.
 We look forward to seeing you in June!